Frequently Asked Questions about Diabetes

 2. I want to try a vegan diet.
 How should I start?

 If a plant-based diet is new to you, you’ll be pleased to discover a wonderful additional benefit to vegan eating: It’s a fun way to explore delicious new foods.
-Start by checking out our Vegan Diet: How-to Guide for Diabetes and our Vegetarian Starter Kit, both of which explain the New Four Food Groups and offer useful tips, the “whys” and “hows” of a healthier diet, and easy-to-make recipes.
+Checking out our our Vegetarian Starter Kit, which explains the New Four Food Groups and offer useful tips, the “whys” and “hows” of a healthier diet, and easy-to-make recipes.

 To order a Vegetarian Starter Kit, please visit PCRM's literature store.